-Gastric dilatation volvulus (GDV), often referred to as “a twisted gut” is a common, life-threatening condition in large, deep-chested dogs around the world.
+Gastric dilatation volvulus (GDV), often referred to as “a twisted gut” is a common, life threatening condition in large, deep chested dogs around the world.
 In NZ there is a high incidence of this condition in Huntaway working dogs.
 GDV is invariably fatal unless treated with emergency surgery, and even with the most advanced treatment some dogs do not survive.

 - Hugh Hasselman